Armed Forces Radiobiology Research Institute: History

 In 1971, DASA ceased to exist and AFRRI passed to its successor, the Defense Nuclear Agency (later DTRA).
 To address growing DOD concerns about the correlation between radiation presence and cancer in service members, AFRRI helped establish the Nuclear Test Personnel Review (NTPR) program in January 1978.
 NTPR-which still operates today-estimated the absorbed radiation dose of veterans who participated in U.S. atmospheric nuclear tests or the postwar occupations of Hiroshima and Nagasaki immediately after the atomic bombings and determined monetary compensation for long-term radiation-related illnesses accordingly.
 AFFRI's experience and expertise in nuclear accidents, hazardous materials, and radiological cleanup issues was later leveraged during AFRRI's joining of the International Chernobyl Site Restoration Assistance Team, which responded to the 1986 Chernobyl disaster.
-AFFRI later assisted environmental cleanup efforts Semipatatinck Soviet nuclear test site in modern Kazakhstan.
+AFFRI later assisted environmental cleanup efforts Semipalatinsk Test Site in modern Kazakhstan.
 The late-70s saw AFRRI greatly increase its biomedical staff to address military radiation injury concerns.

 The Defense Nuclear Agency transferred control of AFRRI to the Uniformed Services University of the Health Sciences (USUHS) in 1993.
 The end of the Cold War saw AFRRI's funding and personnel levels diminish and its termination proposed.
 However, the lack of alternative research institutions led to military leaders' decision to keep AFRRI operational.
 American interest in nuclear preparedness resurged in the late-1990s as India and Pakistan developed and tested nuclear weapons and suspicions grew that Iraq and North Korea sought to do the same.
 As private companies lacked the incentive to develop radioprotectants (drugs protecting against radiation damage) and countermeasures for the military, funding for AFRRI was increased in 2000.

 Post-9/11 fears of terrorist threats also stimulated support for AFFRI.
 The attacks helped expand AFRRI's scope of work to include minimizing the effects of radiological dispersal devices (i.e. dirty bombs), terrorist access to radiation sources, and sabotage of nuclear reactors.
 Despite this, AFRRI remained limited by a lack of proper funding, facilities, and personnel.
 Extra support granted in 2003 and 2004 allowed for infrastructural upgrades and the development of a radioprotective drug, 5-androstenediol.